floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 ==== Modularity

+// TODO: modularity is just a measure of coupling + cohesion?

 Modularity is a measure of independence of services, and can be divided into many dimensions, such as structure, concept, history, and dynamism @candela_etal_2016.

 #citeauthor(<jin_etal_2021>) use modularity as a metric to evaluate potential decompositions.